ALOK66373/construction-validation-RAG/README.md

 - The content is based on the local `.txt` knowledge files and should be kept updated as regulations change.

 ---

-## License

-This project is intended for educational and internal-use exploration of building-code retrieval systems.